billrobertson42/soupup/README.md

 A Clojure library designed to utilize [JSoup] (http://jsoup.org) to produce [Hiccup] (https://github.com/weavejester/hiccup) data structures.

-Also provides convenience functions for Jsoup's parse and select methods.
+Also provides convenience functions for Jsoup's parse (full document and fragment) and select methods.

 ## Usage